 Enough text-jawing about theory.
-If you’re going to try and lose weight while steady-state endurance training (i.e. running, also stuff like cycling, triahtlons, playing team sports like football/basketball, etc), here’s some actionable tips.
+If you’re going to try and lose weight while steady-state endurance training (i.e. running, also stuff like cycling, triathlons, playing team sports like football/basketball, etc), here’s some actionable tips.

 EAT A LOT OF PROTEIN

-Your daily maintenance level protein needs are roughly around 1 gram for every pound of lean body mass (LBM), or 1 gram for every kilogram equal to 180% of your bodyweight.
+Your daily maintenance level protein needs are roughly around 1 gram for every pound of lean body mass (LBM), or 2.2g per kilogram.

 Make sure you ALWAYS get at least this much protein.
 Other macros are going to get cut, but this one will do no less than stay constant.